mcpr/mcpr-cli/README.md

 $ curl -sSL http://fsft.us/mcpr-cli | sudo bash
 ```

-If you are on Windows, download the Windows `.exe` from below and put that in your path.
+If you are on Windows, download and run the Windows Installer from below.

 #### Downloads
 - [Linux](https://artifacts.filiosoft.com/mcpr-cli/linux/mcpr)